USEPA/.github/profile/README.md

 Here are some interesting topics to explore:

-- [ord](https://github.com/usepa?q=%23ord) -- EPA's office of research and development develops models and
+- [ord](https://github.com/usepa?q=%23ord) -- EPA's office of research and development develops models
 - [ow](https://github.com/usepa?q=%23ow) -- EPA's office of water studies and regulates the US's waterways
 - [oar](https://github.com/usepa?q=%23oar) -- EPA's Office of Air and Radiation studies and regulates air pollution and emissions